 The growing environment for cannabis farms can be significantly improved with technology.
 For example, the Internet of Things (IoT) technologies, such as agricultural sensors, are helping growers to connect their growing operations and manipulate the environment to suit cannabis growing.

 The temperamental nature of cannabis plants requires attention and rigid schedules.
 And with connected growing systems, which can add thermostats, humidity sensors and controls, temperature controls, and more, they can ensure the optimal conditions of the plants.

 A good example is medical marijuana operator, True Harvest, who collaborated with SensorInsight, a company specializing in sensor-based solutions to offer a complete system that collects and monitors data on various critical factors to the cannabis growth cycle.

 Furthermore, growers can travel their produce from seed to sale using tracking IDs to identify plants from the germination process until they are harvested and sold with effective IoT solutions.

 Digital signage can help CBD and marijuana dispensaries grow in leaps and bounds, backed by innovative solutions.

-The trend is assisting companies in crafting immersive environments, boosting customer experience and brand image.
+The trend is assisting companies in crafting immersive environments, and boosting customer experience and brand image.

 At first, digital signage can help create a more straightforward payment process.
 Plus, the technology can play informational videos, create interactive kiosks, and instructions about how best to use the product.